Post image for Installing Studio Manager

 Minimum Requirements

-We recommend that you have at least 512 mb of RAM to run Studio Manager as a client or on the server.
+We recommend that you have at least 1 gb of RAM to run Studio Manager as a client or 2 gb on the server.
 You’ll need more in larger installations (say, over 20 users) to get good performance.
+Note that these are lower than the RAM recommended by FileMaker, Inc.

-Although you can scrape by running Studio Manager on an older CPU, given that you can buy a new Mac mini for $699 and get a 2.4 ghz Intel Core 2 Duo processor, we see little justification for doing so.
+Although you can scrape by running Studio Manager on an older CPU, given that you can buy a new Mac mini for well under $1000, we see little justification for doing so.
 On a PC, look for a 1.6 ghz processor or higher.

-Studio Manager 11 was developed using the FileMaker Pro 11 application from FileMaker, Inc. You’ll need FileMaker 10, 11 or higher to run it.
+Studio Manager 12 was developed using the FileMaker Pro 12 application from FileMaker, Inc. You’ll need FileMaker 12 or higher to run it.
 Prior to using Studio Manager, you must install FileMaker (if it is not already installed).
-You can purchase or upgrade FileMaker Pro directly from FileMaker, Inc. or from your favorite software store, catalog or website.
+You can purchase or upgrade FileMaker Pro directly from the FileMaker Store or from your favorite software retailer, catalog or website.
 Prices, deals and discounts change over time.
 Always check before making assumptions about what you will pay.

-To be completely clear, the price of FileMaker Pro, FileMaker Server or FileMaker Go is NOT included with the price of Studio Manager.
+To be completely clear, the price of FileMaker Pro or FileMaker Server is NOT included with the price of Studio Manager.
 You are responsible for purchasing, upgrading and installing the appropriate version of FileMaker.

-For Best Results, Use FileMaker Pro 11 and Server 11
+For Studio Manager 12, Use FileMaker Pro 12 and Server 12

 Install fonts (if necessary)

-But we needed a condensed font that would be legible in a small point size for the schedule report, so we chose Adobe’s Futura Condensed (2).
-This font is NOT supplied with Studio Manager, and is widely available.
-If you do not have Futura Condensed, then substitute another condensed font or use a smaller point size of a regular font like Ariel.
-You may also want to apply the Condense style if you use a different font.
-The condense command in FileMaker isn’t all that pretty.
+Studio Manager also requires a condensed font that is legible in a small point size for the schedule reports in Jobs.
+Years ago we chose Adobe’s Futura Condensed.
+This font is NOT supplied with Studio Manager, yet is widely available.
+If you do not have Futura Condensed, then substitute another condensed font (like Avenir Next Condensed) or use a smaller point size of a regular font like Arill.
+You could also apply the Condense style if you use a different font.
+Keep in mind however that the Condense command in FileMaker just squishes the characters together in a manner that hurts designers’ type sensibility.
 You have been forewarned.

 Installing Studio Manager – 1